Seanji2002/nudgepeek/README.md

 ## Setting up a group

-There is no in-app sign-up.
-One person — the **host** — runs a free Supabase project for the group; everyone else points NudgePeek at it.
+One person — the **host** — runs a free Supabase project for the group.
+Everyone else points NudgePeek at it and signs up from inside the app.

 **Host (one-time):**

 1. Create a project at [supabase.com](https://supabase.com) (free tier is fine).
-2. Follow [`SUPABASE_SETUP.md`](SUPABASE_SETUP.md) to create the schema, RLS policies, storage bucket, and the daily auto-cleanup job.
+2. Follow [`SUPABASE_SETUP.md`](SUPABASE_SETUP.md) to create the schema, RLS policies, storage bucket, daily auto-cleanup job, and bootstrap your own admin account.
-3. In **Authentication → Users → Add user**, create one account per group member.
-4. Set each member's display name in the `profiles` table.
-5. Share the **Project URL**, **anon key**, and each member's email + password with the group.
+3. Share the **Project URL** and **anon key** with the group.

 **Each member:**

 1. Install NudgePeek.
 2. Paste the Project URL and anon key on first launch.
-3. Sign in with their own email + password.
+3. Click **Sign up** and pick a name + password.
+4. The host approves them from the in-app **Admin** button.
+After that, they sign in normally.

 ---